Nick Boyle: 2017

 Throughout training camp, Boyle competed with Benjamin Watson, Dennis Pitta, Crockett Gilmore, Maxx Williams, Larry Donnell, and Ryan Malleck for the job as the starting tight end.
 Head coach John Harbaugh named him the starter for the beginning of the season after Gilmore suffered a torn MCL and Pitta retired after suffering another hip injury.

-He started the Baltimore Ravens' season-opener at the Cincinnati Bengals and had one catch for 14 yards in their 20–0 victory.
-On October 1, 2017, he caught a career-high five passes for 36 receiving yards in the Ravens 26–9 loss to the Pittsburgh Steelers.
+He started the Ravens' season-opener at the Bengals and had one catch for 14 yards in their 20–0 victory.
+On October 1, 2017, he caught a career-high five passes for 36 receiving yards in the Ravens 26–9 loss to the Steelers.
 He missed a Week 9 contest at the Tennessee Titans after suffering a toe injury.
 He finished the 2017 season with 28 receptions for 203 receiving yards.

 2018–2022

 After competing with Maxx Williams and rookies Hayden Hurst and Mark Andrews, Boyle was named the starting tight end to begin the season.
 Despite being outplayed by the rookie Andrews, Boyle finished the season with 23 receptions for a career-high 213 yards.

 On March 7, 2019, Boyle signed a three-year, $18 million contract extension with the Ravens through the 2021 season.
-Boyle caught his first career touchdown during a Week 9 37–20 victory over the New England Patriots.
+Boyle caught his first career touchdown during a Week 9 37–20 victory over the Patriots.
 He caught his second career touchdown in a Week 14 24-17 win over the Buffalo Bills.
 Overall, Boyle finished the 2019 season with 31 receptions for 321 receiving yards and two receiving touchdowns.

 In Week 10, Boyle was tackled at the knees, causing the left knee to dislocate inward.
 He was placed on injured reserve on November 17, 2020.
 Boyle had 13 receptions for 109 yards and two touchdowns on the season.

 On January 29, 2021, Boyle agreed to a two-year, $13 million contract extension with the Ravens.
 This new deal keeps Boyle in contract through the end of the 2023 season.
 On September 10, 2021, Boyle was placed on short-term injured reserve to start the season.
 He was activated on November 8, 2021.

 Boyle was waived by the Ravens on January 7, 2023, but re-signed to the team's practice squad three days later.

-Player profile
+On March 30, 2023, Boyle announced that he was switching from tight end to long snapper.
+On May 15, Boyle was hosted by the Pittsburgh Steelers for a free agent workout, his first professional action as a long snapper.

-Boyle primarily acts as a blocker on offense and special teams, rather than an offensive target, and is considered a key part of the Ravens' rushing success since Lamar Jackson became the team's starting quarterback.
+Boyle primarily acts as a blocker on offense and special teams, rather than an offensive target, and was considered a key part of the Ravens' rushing success since Lamar Jackson became the team's starting quarterback.
 He is considered one of the top blocking tight ends in the NFL.